 Step 3: Make Chicken Dhansak Curry

-- Heat 2 tbsp of ghee and 1 tbsp of oil in a pot over medium heat.
+- Heat 2 tablespoon of ghee and 1 tablespoon of oil in a pot over medium heat.

 - Add onions and sauté until onions are transparent.